It Came Upon the Midnight Clear: History

 Edmund Sears composed the five-stanza poem in common metre doubled during 1849.
 It first appeared on December 29, 1849, in The Christian Register in Boston, Massachusetts.

 Sears served the Unitarian congregation in Wayland, Massachusetts, before moving on to a larger congregation at First Church of Christ, Unitarian, in Lancaster, also known as The Bulfinch Church, for its design by Charles Bulfinch.
 After seven years, he suffered a breakdown and returned to Wayland.
 He wrote It Came Upon the Midnight Clear while serving as a part-time preacher in Wayland.
 Writing during a period of personal melancholy, and with news of revolution in Europe and the United States' war with Mexico fresh in his mind, Sears portrayed the world as dark, full of "sin and strife", and not hearing the Christmas message.

 Sears is said to have written these words at the request of his friend, William Parsons Lunt, pastor of United First Parish Church, Quincy, Massachusetts, for Lunt's Sunday school.
 One account says the carol was first performed by parishioners gathered in Sears' home on Christmas Eve, but to what tune the carol was sung is unknown as Willis' familiar melody was not written until the following year.

 According to Ken Sawyer, Sears' song is remarkable for its focus not on Bethlehem, but on his own time, and on the contemporary issue of war and peace.
 Written in 1849, it has long been assumed to be Sears' response to the just ended Mexican–American War.
 The song has been included in many of the Christmas albums recorded by numerous singers in the modern era.

 Melody

-In 1850, Richard Storrs Willis, a composer who trained under Felix Mendelssohn, wrote the melody called "Carol".
-This melody is most often set in the key of B-flat major in a 6/8 time signature.
-"Carol" is still the most widely known tune to the song in the United States.
+In 1850, Richard Storrs Willis, a composer who trained under Felix Mendelssohn, published a "choir study" that was originally paired with other lyrics.
+This tune eventually came to be known as "Carol".
+Pairings of Sears' lyrics with Willis' tune had already begun to appear by 1880, and it is still the most widely associated tune with Sears' lyrics in the United States.

 In Commonwealth countries, the tune called "Noel", which was adapted from an English melody in 1874 by Arthur Sullivan, is the usual accompaniment.
 This tune also appears as an alternative in The Hymnal 1982, the hymnal of the United States Episcopal Church.